galeguay/galeguay/README.md

 - something about me?...
 I know I lost a lot of time on my first years of studies, beacause i made bad decisions haha... but now i'm focused on my career with a lot of hungry¿? xD

 *(TUDAI) In spanish: Tecnicatura en Desarrollo de Aplicaciones Informáticas

+Sorry about my English, i'm working on that.